(Featured Photo: Dianne Durham in 2012; photo credit – Northwest Indiana Times)

 Ron found a high level of success nationally over the duration of his career winning 4 vault event national titles and 3 floor event national titles.
 He also has the distinction of scoring the first 10.0 in NCAA gymnastics history on vault during NCAA Nationals competition while attending LSU (he later completed college at Iowa State).

-Today, Ron is still very involved with gymnastics as the chief operating officer of USA Gymnastics.
+After his competitive career, Ron remained very involved with gymnastics, serving as the chief operating officer of USA Gymnastics for several years.
 He was inducted into the USA Gymnastics Hall of Fame in 2016.
 Fun fact: Ron is the son of FAMU football legend Willie Galimore (Willie also played in the NFL for 7 seasons).

 The first Black woman to make an Olympic team was Luci Collins.
 Unfortunately, she too suffered the same fate as Ron.
 Her Olympic moment would never come to pass as a consequence of the 1980 Olympic boycott.
 Luci intended to stick around and attempt to make the Olympics in 1984, but that desire was dashed by injury in 1982.